madi11305/dotfiles/README.md

 ### What is it?
 .bash_profile or sometimes .profile, is a set of commands that execute whenever you log into a bash shell (in layman's terms, logging into your system with bash as your default shell)
-Unkike the .bashrc, these commands do not run whenever you launch a new terminal, so aliases and the PS1 variable (as well as some other things) will still need to be set manually or in the .bashrc.
+Unlike the .bashrc, these commands do not run whenever you launch a new terminal, so aliases and the PS1 variable (as well as some other things) will still need to be set manually or in the .bashrc.
 On the other hand, variables (assigned with "export") are typically assigned here.

 ### Dependencies
-If you plan on using my .bash_profile without modification, I reccomend you install the following software:
+If you plan on using my .bash_profile without modification, I recommend you install the following software:
 - neofetch
 - xorg (xorg-server, xorg-xinit)
 - vim